google/closure-templates/documentation/codelabs/helloworlds/helloworld_java.md

     ```

 2. Add a third template to the file.
 This template, `helloNames`, demonstrates
-    a `for` loop with an `ifempty` command.
-It also shows how to call other
+    a `for` loop.
+It also shows how to call other templates and insert their
-    templates and insert their output using the `call` command.
-Note that the
+    output using the `call` command.
+Note that the `data="all"` attribute in the
-    `data="all"` attribute in the `call` command passes all of the caller's
+    `call` command passes all of the caller's template data to the callee
-    template data to the callee template.
+    template.

     ```soy
     /** Greets a person and optionally a list of other people. */